Skip to content

 04 Nights / 05 Days

-It has been one of the spiritual centres for the devotees of the Hindu religion for several thousand years, while the iconic Taj Mahal is considered as one of the finest architectural achievements of the Mughal dynasty.
+It has been one of the spiritual centers for the devotees of the Hindu religion for several thousand years, while the iconic Taj Mahal is considered one of the finest architectural achievements of the Mughal dynasty.
 A true testament to the symbol of love, one should not leave India having set their eyes on the marvel of this white mausoleum.
-Take this extension along with a mesmerising Tiger Safari in India.
+Take this extension along with a mesmerizing tiger safari in India.

 After a relaxed breakfast drive to Agra for (220 Kms, 4-hour).
 On arrival, check in at the hotel.
 Evening at your leisure.
 Overnight stay at the hotel in Agra.